 But which system is right for you?
 Take a look at some of the best options on the market:

-Sellbrite is a best-in-class tool for managing inventory.
-It's especially great for doing so across multiple eCommerce platforms, including Amazon, eBay, Etsy, Google Shopping, Shopify, Walmart, and WooCommerce.
+Sellbrite is a best-in-class inventory management tool for small business.
+It’s especially great for doing so across multiple eCommerce platforms, including Amazon, eBay, Etsy, Google Shopping, Shopify, Walmart, and WooCommerce.
 With it, you can create and manage your listings on these platforms, control your inventory, and fulfill your orders from a single interface.

 Both the listings and fulfillment tools are robust and very easy to use.
 But here, we want to focus on Sellbrite’s inventory management capabilities.
 With Sellbrite, you can set up a single, centralized site to view and manage the stock you have on hand.
 Sellbrite can also make automatic inventory adjustments based on sales so your stock levels are always accurate.